floomby/web3pp/README.md

 * Some utility stuff (ecrecover, direct storage access, address checksums)
 * Eip1559 and eip2930 transaction support

-### Chores
+### Known issues

-* Make some examples that are documented!
 * Thrown exceptions in async code break things (it ruins the work queue)
 * Make it compile under clang (It is throwing up on the template metaprogramming code as it is right now)
-* The code generator for creating the c++ code from the abi is a pile of junk (Definitely in the running for my top 10 worst piles of junk I have made)
+* The code generator could use some refactoring (There is new code in the account class that can be used to simplify this)
-* Compilation is really slow and causes gcc to use insane amounts of memory (I am 95% sure it is the template resolution and I have ideas on how to fix it)
+* Compilation is really slow and causes gcc to use large amounts of memory (I am 95% sure it is the template resolution and I have ideas on how to fix it)